-The foundation courses are designed for those who do not possess A/L knowledge in Botany and two 1⁄2 credit units are offered which have to be covered in one year.
+The foundation courses are designed for those who do not possess A/L knowledge in Botany.
+Two Foundation course (Y2 a credit each) are administered in such a way that they could be completed within one year.
 (Levels 1 and 2).
 The curriculum of the offered courses indicates that it is well designed to provide adequate knowledge to students in the fundamentals of Botany to proceed to the next levels.
 The design of other programs too can be rated as satisfactory.